 written by highly professional, highly dedicated subject specialists, the

-.
+majority of whom are from HMC schools.
 They work in teams led, for the most

 part, by heads of department from HMC schools’